Skip to main content

 What not to buy

 • Does it contain palm oil?
-At its most unsustainable, palm oil is linked to massive deforestation and serious violations of human rights.
-Look for brands that commit to sourcing palm oil sustainably or avoid it completely.
+At its most unsustainable, palm oil is linked to massive deforestation and serious human rights violations.
+Look for brands that source palm oil sustainably or avoid it completely.

 Companies to avoid